 Companies that go the extra mile for their employees will instantly be noticed.
 Company culture is becoming even more important when it comes to people looking for jobs.
 If you are known in the industry as a good employer, you are more likely to attract not only fresh talent but higher quality talent that wish to work for a company that will support their endeavours.

 A wellness strategy can increase productivity within your company.
 Employees who are healthy both physically and mentally will be able to work to the best of their abilities without drawbacks.
 There will be no impairments to their work and they will be able to concentrate on the tasks they have been assigned.
 For many competitors this will not be the case and their productivity will suffer.

 Employees who are in good health will have increased resilience, meaning they will be taking less sick days.
 Even if each employee only took one to two sick days, across hundreds or thousands of employees, this really adds up.
 With employees taking less sick days, work will be done faster and others won't be overstretched having to cover for their sick colleagues.

 At the end of the day, a company is made up of people, it is always in a business's interest to take care of its employees.
 A wellbeing strategy is in everyone's best interest, starting with the top and going right down to the bottom.
 Health is incredibly important and something that should be focused on from a human perspective.

 4. Maximise employee engagement

-If employees feel they can influence their working life, and their voice is heard over workplace wellness matters, they are more likely to feel engaged as this article from Forbes highlights.
+If employees feel they can influence their working life, and their voice is heard over workplace wellness matters, they are more likely to feel engaged.

 5. Feeds into training and development initiatives